 - How does the T2S access rights model work?

-- How to configure administrator privileges in 4-eyes mode?
+- How do you configure administrator privileges in “four-eyes” mode?

 - What is the difference between privileges assigned directly and via role?

-- Are there any automatic processes to propagate privileges to users?
+- Are there any automatic processes for disseminating privileges to users?

-- How to prevent an entire Party from using a privilege?
+- How do you prevent an entire party from using a privilege?

 - What happens if a new privilege is introduced?

-- What are the key consideration for configuring reports in push and pull mode?
+- What are the key considerations for configuring reports in push and pull mode?